Moving to Amsterdam

 When we asked people why foreigners move to Amsterdam, they responded:

 "Amsterdam is a vibrant and cosmopolitan city with a rich cultural heritage, making it an attractive destination for expats.
 The city is known for its tolerant and open-minded attitude, making it a great place to live for people from all walks of life.
 Amsterdam is also a great place to work, with a strong economy and plenty of job opportunities.
 The city is well-connected, with excellent public transport links and an international airport.
-Amsterdam is also a great place to explore, with its picturesque canals, world-class museums, and vibrant nightlife," wrote one expat living in Amsterdam.
+Amsterdam is also a great place to explore, with its picturesque canals, world-class museums, and vibrant nightlife," said one expat living in Amsterdam, The Netherlands.

 How are healthcare services Amsterdam?